wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

     Anyone who wants to use our lessons can take what we have, make changes,
     and offer those back by sending us a pull request on GitHub.
-    A common workflow in the open source world, it is still foreign to most scientists and educators (not least because file formats like Excel and PowerPoint don't play nicely with version control).
+    As mentioned earlier,
-    This "eat your own dogfood" approach to teaching is allowing us to scale more quickly and more cheaply than the centralized approaches being taken by many online education ventures.
+    this workflow is still foreign to most educators, but it is allowing us to scale more quickly and more cheaply than the centralized approaches being taken by many high-profile online education ventures.
 _Use what we teach_
 :   We also make a point of eating our own cooking,
     e.g.,